10 – Mary Ann With That Shaky Hand – The Who

 # 3 – Hand And Knees – Sammy Hagar

-“Hand and Knees” by Sammy Hagar stands as a powerful, gritty track from his 1987 album, I Never Said Goodbye, which was recorded as Hagar’s last solo effort before fully committing to his role with Van Halen.
-Released on June 23, 1987, the album carries a unique place in Hagar’s discography, produced under time pressure as a requirement to complete his contract with Geffen Records.
+“Hand and Knees” by Sammy Hagar is a powerful, gritty track from his 1987 album, I Never Said Goodbye, which was his last solo effort before fully committing to his role with Van Halen.
+Released on June 23, 1987, the album holds a unique place in Hagar’s discography, produced under time pressure as a condition of completing his contract with Geffen Records.
 Notably, I Never Said Goodbye reached number 14 on the Billboard 200 chart, marking Hagar’s highest solo chart performance.
 Featuring Eddie Van Halen on bass, the album’s sound blends hard rock intensity with a sharp, introspective edge, and “Hands and Knees” exemplifies this style, delving into themes of vulnerability, dependency, and inner conflict.

 Read More: Why Rock Fans Love Sammy Hagar